* This is the Consumer Version. *

 People with suspected heart disorders, including heart attack, abnormal heart rhythm, or heart valve abnormality are usually admitted to the hospital for evaluation.

-ECG is done (see Electrocardiography).
+ECG is done (see page Electrocardiography).
 ECG may show a heart rhythm disturbance or other heart problem but sometimes is normal if the abnormal heart rhythm has resolved.
 Sometimes doctors admit the person to a hospital to monitor the heart's activity for 24 hours.
-Less often, doctors may have the person wear a small heart monitor while at home (called continuous ambulatory ECG—see Other Tests for Heart and Blood Vessel Disorders : Continuous Ambulatory Electrocardiography).
+Less often, doctors may have the person wear a small heart monitor while at home (called continuous ambulatory ECG—see page Other Tests for Heart and Blood Vessel Disorders : Continuous Ambulatory Electrocardiography).
 Or, rarely, doctors may implant a recording device under the skin.

 Oxygen in the blood is measured.
 Pulse oximetry is done during or immediately after an episode to identify low levels of oxygen in the blood (which may indicate a blood clot).
 If the level of oxygen in the blood is low, doctors do computed tomography (CT) or a lung scan to check for a blood clot.